♦Currency: New Zealand Dollar ($) (NZD)

 Coming from Europe it takes at least 24 hours of flying.
 With at least one stop over, going eastwards or westwards.
 Air New Zealand, flies to London via Los Angeles which is the best route offered.

-Other airlines offer flights to Auckland, the capital, via its main hub.
-Emirates via Dubai, Singapore Airlines via Singapore, LATAM via Santiago de Chile or in USA from the west coast main hubs.
+Other airlines offer flights to Auckland, via its main hub.
+Emirates via Dubai, Singapore Airlines via Singapore, LATAM via Santiago de Chile or from the USA from the west coast main hubs.
+(San Francisco or Los Angeles).

 Other options if travelling already within the area are to travel with other Asian carriers, or low cost airlines such as Jetstar or Virgin Australia.